Braves vs. Blue Jays Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has put up 32 hits with nine doubles, nine home runs and 21 walks.
+- Sean Murphy has recorded 32 hits with nine doubles, nine home runs and 21 walks.
 He has driven in 32 runs.

 Murphy Recent Games